AI-Fundamentals/DiffPrivNPUserModeling/README.md

 python -m experiments.train -settings settings/settings_ex2_train.json
 ```

 Settings must be loaded from a valid `json` file.
 If no valid file is found (or the `-settings` argument isn't used), the default settings will be loaded instead.
-For full details of the settings file, see the docstrings in [dppum/settings.py](dppum/settings.py).
-Each function in this file returns a dictionary with the same keys as are required in the relevant settings file.
+For full details of the settings files, and some example files, see the [settings folder](settings/).

 #### Re-training a pre-trained model